osghaffar/osghaffar.github.io/CGSPosts/computationaltheoryofmind.md

 <"sun">, the eighth item, has no place, and thus is left out of the working memory, which corresponds to a failure to remember.

 But if we decrease the size to 6 or 7, a person typically will be able to memorize them in a short-term sense and perhaps transfer the information to elsewhere (this is, incidentally, why authentication confirmation codes are around seven digits).

+Another interesting phenomena that lends itself to a computational model of the mind is the concept of single-neuron representation.
+This is when a single neuron, at least as it appears to researchers, is responsible for the storage and representation of something.
+For example, a single neuron is responsible for information about a celebrity, or one's grandmother.
+This plays into an almost naive view of the mind as a computer, where each neuron would be like a file, storing particular information about some particular thing.